How COVID is affecting our services

 Changes to make our practice safe

 Availability of surgery is back

 We are now fully open and able to offer consultations face to face or via telephone and surgery in private hospitals.

-COVID advice for surgery
+COVID advice for appointments

 This advice was intended to be both informative and reassuring.
 Remember if things changed recently the detail of the instruction may alter and if what you are told by the hospital differed please follow their advice and if you have any questions on this process please ask the hospital you are coming to for clarity.
 The process described here is generic rather than specific for this reason.